 Resins assist everything with staying together as well as sticking to printing surfaces.
 A significant number of these can be found in a common cartridge.
 A few Resins, similar to formaldehyde and acrylics, helps the formation of surfaces that are gleaming or resistant to harm or temperature increments.
 They, as well, are a helpful part of the printer ink formation method.

-There are various dyes, both natural and inorganic, that helps to make the hues we see today on our printed photographs.
+There are various dyes, both natural and inorganic, that help to make the hues we see today on our printed photographs.
 White shades are used to alter the colors.

 How colors are formed?